The endless wait: A day at Dulles amid hope, despair and lawyers

 7 p.m.
 Saturday

-Hajouli's wife flight lands in Dulles from Istanbul.
+Hajouli's wife's flight lands in Dulles from Istanbul.
 She'd been living in Turkey until now, and he's been looking forward to their reunion.

 "I haven't seen her in almost two years," he says.
 "We got married before I had to leave for America.
 It's been a very long time."